splunk/splunk-connect-for-snmp/docs/configuration/mongo-configuration.md

     enabled: true
 ```

-The recommendation is to do not change this setting.
-In case of need to change it please follow documentation: [MongoDB on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/mongodb/)
+It is recommended not to change this setting.
+If it is necessary to change it, see: [MongoDB on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/mongodb/)